 The Disadvantages of Inner Liners

 Double stitching: If you are buying a beanbag without an inner liner, it is a good idea to check that the product is double stitched.
-This reduces the chances of seams splitting and the product bursting open.
+Double stitching and over-locking reduce the chances of seams splitting and the product bursting open.
 Most people fear to have their living room resemble a snowfield!

 Putting the filled bag into the cover: Once you’ve filled the inner liner, you then have to manipulate it through the main zipper, so it fits inside the outer cover.
-This is not much of a problem if the manufacturer has provided an extended zipper.
+Inserting the filled liner is not much of a problem if the manufacturer has provided an extended zipper.
 However, sometimes beanbag factories will install standard length zippers, making it impossible to get a filled inner liner into the main cover.
-So always check that your product has a long zipper if you are filling an inner liner before placing it inside the beanbag cover!
+So always check that your product has a long zipper if you are loading an inner liner before placing it inside the beanbag cover!

 Do I Need An Inner Liner?